-Like surge pricing for Uber drivers, Uber Eats drivers are also paid an increased wage during high-demand times.
+Like surge pricing for drivers with Uber, the drivers that deliver with Uber Eats are also paid an increased wage during high-demand times.
 For Uber Eats, this is called “Boost.”
 Again, fees vary depending upon the city and the time of day.
 Regardless of the increased wage, Uber takes a 25% cut.

-You don’t need a college degree or a special skill set to drive for Uber Eats — but you do have to meet the driver requirements.
+You don’t need a college degree or a special skill set to drive with Uber Eats — but you do have to meet the driver requirements.

 Driver Requirements Overview:

 You must be 19 years or older (18 if delivering by bike or foot)